 - A) Approach Roads and Intersections.
 Furnish, install, and maintain traffic control devices required on approach roads and all intersecting roadways.
 Install these devices a minimum of 1,500 feet from the construction limits of the project.
 Ensure the condition of all traffic control devices conform to the ATSSA "Quality Standard for Work Zone Traffic Control Devices" manual throughout the duration of the project.
-Traffic control devices include channelization devices, signs, and detour signs, temporary pavement markings, and other items necessary to maintain and control traffic in the construction zone. - B) Lighting Devices.
+Traffic control devices include channelization devices, signs, and detour signs, temporary pavement markings, and other items necessary to maintain and control traffic in the construction zone - B) Lighting Devices.
 Ensure lighting devices are visible every night between sunset and sunrise. - C) Route Markers.
 Maintain Department owned route markers and signs that will remain within the limits of construction. - D) Pavement Openings.
 Barricade all pavement openings and other hazards.
 Provide them with warning signs that are visible at night. - E) Low Shoulder Signing.
 Provide these signs where the shoulders are low or where traffic diverts through channels other than the normal lanes.
 Provide signs for all surfacing, resurfacing, or widening projects that require maintenance of traffic adjacent to shoulder construction. - F) Signs.
 Completely cover existing, permanent, and temporary signs which do not properly apply to the current traffic phasing, and maintain the covering until the signs are applicable or are removed.
-Use only porous cloth, geotextile fabric, or a lightweight, opaque material approved by the Engineer for sign covers.
-Do not apply any adhesive to the reflective sheeting.
+Use only porous cloth or geotextile fabric for sign covers.
 The Department will not consider tipping over portable signs or turning sign faces 90 degrees as acceptable methods.